percona/k8spxc-docs/docs/backup-tutorial.md

 # Make a backup

-In this tutorial you will learn how to make a logical backup of your data manually.
+In this tutorial, you will learn how to make a logical backup of your data manually.
 To learn more about backups, see the [Backup and restore](backups.md) section.

 ## Considerations

+First, download the Percona XtraDB Cluster Operator repository from GitHub by using the following command: `git clone https://github.com/percona/percona-xtradb-cluster-operator.git`.
+This repository is essential for setting up backups.

-In this tutorial we use the [AWS S3](https://aws.amazon.com/s3/) as the backup storage.
+In this tutorial, we use the [AWS S3](https://aws.amazon.com/s3/) as the backup storage.
 You need the following S3-related information:

 * the name of the S3 storage
 * the name of the S3 bucket